mahmoudimus/ac/docs/public/concepts/hosted-data-storage.md

 ### <a id="confuence-content-properties-limitations"></a>Limitations of Content Properties

+Content properties have the following limitations:

-You can store an unlimited number of content properties against a piece of content but each property can have no more than 32kB of JSON data stored in it.
-It is also important to note that every user that is authenticated will be able to read the contents of the content properties.
-Any authenticated user that has create or update access on a piece of content will have the ability to create or update entity properties on that piece of content.
+ * You can store an unlimited number of content properties against a piece of content but each property can have no more than 32kB of JSON data stored in it.
+ * Content properties can be modified by all addons in the system and exist in a global namespace.
+It is recommended that you namespace then entity property keys for the properties that you wish to be specific to your addon.
+This also means that you should avoid storing unencrypted sensitive data in entity properties.
+ * Content properties can only be modified as a logged in user.
+ * The value stored in each property must be in valid JSON format.

+It is important to note that Content properties are unique in that they provide a mechanism to handle concurrent edits.
+The 'version' field in the request and response ensures that two requests cannot update the same version of the entity properties data.
+Attempting to do so will result in a HTTP error.

 ### <a id="confuence-content-properties-example"></a>Confluence content properties example